Blue Heron

-Marley Butler (she/her) (co-owner) is a Montessori Preschool Educator from Vancouver Island who has been working with children for 10 years.
-She completed her Montessori Preschool training in 2014 and received her Early Childhood Educator Diploma with a specialization in Inclusive Care (Special Needs Educator)in 2019 and her Infant and Toddler specialization in 2021.
+Marley Cummings (she/her) (co-owner) is a Montessori Preschool Educator from Vancouver Island who has been working with children for 10 years.
+She completed her Montessori Preschool training in 2014 and received her Early Childhood Educator Diploma with a specialization in Inclusive Care (Special Needs Educator) in 2019 and her Infant and Toddler specialization in 2021.
 She has worked in a variety of school settings, from large private institutions to small in-home daycares.
 Through this experience, Marley has discovered what really works for children and what needs to evolve in order to continue offering best practice in education.

 Marley is committed to the families and shares her knowledge and insight into the child’s world with home caregivers.
 Marley has had experience working with children from all walks of life, and she has always been able to connect, support them on their personal journey to reach their goals, and provide unconditional acceptance and love.